Erik99948/ModLoader999/README.md

 #### Event Listeners

-Register standard Bukkit event listeners to react dynamically to a wide array of in-game events.
-Any class that properly implements `org.bukkit.event.Listener` can be registered.
-Event listeners registered via this mechanism are automatically and intelligently associated with your mod's lifecycle, guaranteeing their proper activation when your mod is enabled and their graceful unregistration when your mod is disabled or unloaded.
+ModLoader999's event system allows you to react to a wide array of in-game events, both vanilla Bukkit events and custom `ModEvent`s.
+By using the `@SubscribeEvent` annotation on methods within your listener classes, you can easily subscribe to events.
+These listener classes are then registered with `ModAPI.registerEventListener()`.

 ```java
 import org.bukkit.event.Listener;